dstefanov46/RC_2021/README.md

 ---
 Before continuing onto the experiments we conducted, we would like to mention we also investigated the datasets considered in the original paper.
-The datasets were already provided in the repository accompanying the paper, but nonetheless we performed an analysis to be certain the dataset features outlined in the paper align with the actual data made available.
+They were already provided in the repository accompanying the paper (and can also be found in the folder `experiments/data` in this repository), but nonetheless we performed an analysis to be certain the dataset features outlined in the paper align with the actual data made available.
 Our findings are presented in the Jupyter Notebook `analyze_datasets.ipynb`.